 - Have few, if any, deep and intimate (sexual or emotional) relationships; keeps everything at surface level out of fear of anyone truly knowing them and then being rejected; chase after conditional love

 - Don’t feel comfortable in their own skin; live outside their body.
-Rejects the feminine and womanly parts of herself as either “gross” or “sinful” or as a pain or hassle; hides from their Shadow, and because of this is unable to step into their Light; doesn’t understand or feel what it is to be deeply spiritual and connected to other living beings and the ebb and flow of the universe.
+Rejects aspects of themself as either “gross” or “sinful” or as a pain or hassle; hides from their Shadow side, and because of this is unable to step into their Light; doesn’t understand or feel what it is to be deeply spiritual and connected to other living beings and the ebb and flow of the universe.

-Other signs and effects of Cultural Relational Trauma on the individual:
+Other signs and effects of Collective Relational Trauma on the individual:

 - Intrusive thoughts of something bad about to happen

 - Avoidance of activities or places that are unfamiliar in any way

 - Extreme alertness; always on the lookout for warnings of potential danger

 - Obsessive and compulsive behaviors